Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: Related Work

 \section{Related Work}

 Only a modest number of recent works have studied how to apply SNNs to point clouds, primarily due to the prohibitive computational overhead involved in training.
-Wang et al.~\cite{wang2019space} proposed a method for constructing Space-time Event Clouds (SECs) from event camera data and employed the original PointNet~\cite{qi2017pointnet} and the hierarchical PointNet++~\cite{qi2017pointnet++} architectures for gesture recognition tasks.

-Spiking PointNet~\cite{ren2024spiking} is the first spiking neural network model designed for efficient deep learning on point clouds.
-The model is trained using a single time step, and membrane potential perturbation is introduced to enhance its performance.
-It offers significant speedup and storage savings during the training phase and, in certain experiments, surpasses its DNN counterpart, demonstrating the potential of SNNs for point cloud tasks.
-However, using single time-step training limits the model's ability to capture complex temporal dynamics.
-Additionally, the inherent complexity of training SNNs in this fashion may become prohibitive when applied to more complex datasets beyond the ModelNet10 and ModelNet40 datasets tested in that work.
+Spiking PointNet~\cite{ren2024spiking} is the first spiking version of PointNet, which leverages spiking neurons.
+The model is trained using a single time step, with membrane potential perturbation introduced to improve its performance.
+It provides some speedup and storage savings during the training phase and, in certain experiments, surpasses its ANN counterpart, suggesting the potential of SNNs for point cloud tasks.
+However, training with a single time step limits the model's ability to capture complex temporal dynamics, restricting its generalizability to new datasets.
+Additionally, the inherent complexity of training SNNs in this manner may become prohibitive when applied to more complex datasets beyond the ModelNet10 and ModelNet40 datasets, which are the only ones tested in the Spiking PointNet work.
+Unlike the structured 3D object data in the ModelNet datasets, DVS128 consists of unstructured spatio-temporal event data, which presents a different set of challenges.
+This method has not been evaluated on the DVS128 or other datasets considered in our work.

-SpikePoint~\cite{renspikepoint} employs a SNN architecture specifically designed for event camera action recognition.
-The use of surrogate gradients in this approach involves computing the derivative of a surrogate function, which can be computationally expensive, particularly for complex architectures such as PointNet.
-Furthermore, the accuracy and convergence of training with surrogate gradients is sensitive to the choice of surrogate function's parameters, potentially leading to additional computational costs for tuning and optimization.
+SpikePoint~\cite{renspikepoint} uses the PointNet++ architecture and converts point coordinates into spikes via rate coding.
+It employs surrogate backpropagation for training the network and has primarily been tested on event camera action recognition datasets.
+The use of surrogate gradients in this approach involves computing the derivative of a surrogate function, which can be computationally expensive, particularly for complex architectures such as PointNet++.
+The accuracy and convergence of training with surrogate gradients is also sensitive to the choice of surrogate function's parameters, potentially leading to additional computational costs for tuning and optimization.